 Students who wish to participate in the Site Visit Program will be required to adhere to the following policies:

 1. Participants must be in good standing at the University of Maryland’s School of Public Policy.

-- Participants must be public policy Graduate Students
+- Participants must be public policy students

 - Participants who previously signed up for Career Service events and failed to attend will not be eligible without special permission.